tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 The last line had barely cooled on the page when I heard it.

 A breath.

 Soft.
 Measured.

-Behind me.
+Right behind me.

-I froze.

-Didn’t look.
-Didn’t breathe.

-Because I *knew*—the way animals know lightning is coming—that if I turned around too fast, I might catch something still finishing the act of pretending it wasn’t there.
+I *knew*—the way animals know lightning is coming—that if I turned around too fast, I might catch something still finishing the act of pretending it wasn’t there.
+So I turned slowly.

-But nothing moved.

-No footsteps.
-No shadows.
-Just stillness.

-Just the stone walls of Chamber 13.
-Empty.
-Waiting.
+And saw nothing.

+No lurching shadows.
+No fanged monsters.
+Just stillness and the aching silence of the dark.

-I exhaled—and that’s when the typewriter clicked.
+The typewriter clicked.

-A fresh sheet.
-Same yellowed paper.
-Same scorched corners.
-A new date in the corner: **October 7th, 1857.**
+I look back to find a fresh sheet on the same yellowed paper.
+The corners were scorched, like it'd barely survived a fire.

 My stomach tightened.